OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/nvidia_dynamo.md

 The instructions of this guide do not expose the Dynamo API externally.
 You benefit from the Dynamo Kubernetes Operator by deploying the manifests of the inference graphs directly on the cluster.

-For running your workloads as Dynamo Inference Graphs you need:
+To run your workloads as Dynamo Inference Graphs, check the following requirements:

-- In case that the used HuggingFace model needs authorization, ensure that you have an updated HF token set as Kubernetes secret with the `hf-token-secret` name.
+- If the HuggingFace model that you are using needs authorization, configure an updated HF token set as Kubernetes secret with the `hf-token-secret` name.
-- Add the `runtimeClassName: nvidia` in the `spec.VllmDecodeWorker.extraPodSpec` field to assign a GPU to the worker pod.
+- Assign a GPU to the worker pod, by setting the `spec.VllmDecodeWorker.extraPodSpec` field with `runtimeClassName: nvidia`

 Once you access the Kubernetes API, proceed to deploy the inference graphs you defined in the corresponding manifest.